Lose weight by achieving higher ketone levels

 Although I was quite happy with my weight before these trials, they resulted in a further loss of 4.5kgs (10 pounds) and 7cm (3 inches) around my waist – without additional exercise or even the slightest resemblance of hunger.

 Many who firmly believe they are eating a strict low-carb diet are surprised when they measure their blood ketones.
-They may be at around only 0.2 or 0.5 – quite far off from the sweet spot!
+They may be at around only 0.2 or 0.4.
 Why?

 If it doesn’t work

-Being in optimal ketosis for a prolonged period of time (say, a month) will ensure that you experience the maximal hormonal effect from eating a low-carb diet.
-If this doesn’t result in noticeable weight loss, you can be certain that too many carbs are NOT part of your weight issue and not the obstacle to your weight loss.
+Having higher ketone levels for a prolonged period of time (say, a month) will ensure that you experience the maximal hormonal effect from eating a low-carb diet.
+If this doesn’t result in noticeable weight loss, you can be certain that too many carbs are likely not part of your weight issue and not the obstacle to your weight loss.
 There are, in fact, other causes of obesity and being overweight.
 The next three tips in this series might help you.

-Watch my video interview with the American doctor Peter Attia, on a strictly ketogenic low-carbohydrate diet: Very Low Carb Performance
+Watch my video interview with Dr. Peter Attia, on a strictly ketogenic low-carbohydrate diet: Very Low Carb Performance

 A word of warning

-If you have type 1 diabetes, you should not follow the above advice on optimal ketosis – it may be risky.
+If you have type 1 diabetes, you should not follow the above advice to purposefully increase your ketone levels – it may be risky.
 If you have ketones in your blood at all, you must be sure that your blood sugar levels are normal.
 If they are, you’re in normal ketosis – just like the ketosis of healthy people who stick to a strict low carb diet.

 High blood sugar levels coupled with high blood ketones, on the other hand, will mean that you have a pathologically low level of insulin – something non-diabetics do not suffer from.
 This can lead to ketoacidosis – a potentially life-threatening condition.
 If this happens, you’ll need to inject more insulin; if you’re at all unsure of what to do, contact a medical professional.
 Coveting really high blood ketones for weight control is not worth the risk for type 1 diabetics.